TexTools/TT_FBX_Reader/README.md

 # DB Files

 Textools communicates model data with its external exporters via a simple SQLite DB format.
-The exact structure of this DB format is available in this project's /SQL/ directory.
+The exact structure of this DB format is available in this project's TT_FBX/src/res/sq/ directory, and/or in the main xivModdingFramework project's SQL directory.
 - Some data points are optional, and/or are ignored on import into TexTools.
 For example, Skeleton data is immutable and ignored on import back into TexTools.